The Challenge of Making Balanced Decisions

 4. Customer Relations: Almost all customer-related decisions require a balance of IQ and EQ.
 Analysing market trends and data (IQ), and understanding customer preferences, emotions, and feedback (EQ) are all equally important.

-Leadership and decision-making are both arts that require the harmonious integration of different types of intelligence.
+Self-management, leadership and decision-making are skills that require the harmonious integration of different types of intelligence.
 The ability to discern when to employ IQ and when to rely on EQ depends on the specific context, the nature of the decision, and the individuals involved.
-Effective leaders develop the skill to switch between these intelligences seamlessly, crafting decisions that are not only rational and informed but also sensitive to the human aspect of their organization.
+Developing the skills to switch between these intelligences seamlessly, allows us to craft decisions that are not only rational and informed but also sensitive to the human aspects that affect us all.

 by Christen Killick